We’d be happy to tell you more about applying to Elmhurst University as a military service member or veteran.

-No, you can apply to the College at no cost.
+No, you can apply to the University at no cost.

 Elmhurst accepts all federal VA educational programs.

-The Yellow Ribbon Program is an agreement between the VA and the College to make additional funds available for your education program without an additional charge to your GI Bill entitlement.
+The Yellow Ribbon Program is an agreement between the VA and the University to make additional funds available for your education program without an additional charge to your GI Bill® entitlement.

 To receive benefits under the Yellow Ribbon Program, you must meet all of the following criteria: